The Western Undergraduate Exchange Scholarship

 |Unweighted Cumulative High School GPA|

 For Fall 2015, you may qualify for the WUE Scholarship if you have a 3.40 or higher Transfer Cumulative GPA.
+Missoula College transfer students must notify the Admissions office to indicate their change of campus.

 The University of Montana is committed to providing a fair and consistent scholarship process that offers students the opportunity to appeal for scholarship reconsideration.
 As a rule, UM scholarships are awarded based on academic merit, as measured by a combination of high school GPA, test (ACT, SAT) scores, or transfer GPA.
 The Scholarship Committee seldom deviates from the published awarding criteria.
 However, we recognize there are occasionally circumstances where a review is warranted, such as new test scores, a revised GPA, or unforeseen life events that may have impacted a student's performance.
 Elevating a student's scholarship to the next level for the purpose of accommodating "unforeseen life events" only occurs in rare cases, and only when the student's original GPA or test scores fall just immediately below the stated requirement.
 Reconsideration for improved GPA and/or new test scores will automatically qualify a student for a new scholarship, upon the University being notified of the student's improved status.